The National Curriculum

 Children are taught individually, in small groups, year groups or as a whole class, according to the needs of the child and the subject being taught.

-A full-time teaching assistant works in Reception, and nine other teaching assistants are deployed throughout the school to support learning of all our children.
+A full-time teaching assistant works in Reception, and fifteen other teaching assistants are deployed throughout the school to support learning of all our children.

 From September 1998 the Government’s National Literacy Strategy has been implemented in all classes, as has the National Numeracy Strategy from 1999.
 The new Framework for both Literacy and Numeracy has been implemented from 2007.

-The core subjects are now English (Literacy), Mathematics (Numeracy), and Religious Education.
-The foundation subjects are Science, History, Geography, Design Technology, Music, Art and Physical Education.
+The primary subjects are English, Mathematics, Religious Education, Science, History, Geography, Design Technology, Music, Art and Design, Computing, Modern Foreign Language (French) and Physical Education.
 Personal, Social, Health Education and Citizenship are included in other subjects and are also taught as discrete topics.